avatar-cli/website/content/_index.md

   environments tend to accumulate differences and mismatches over time.
   Avatar-CLI allows using exactly the same tools, having a single source of truth for their configuration.

+## Features

+- Multiplatform: Linux and MacOs.
+- Tools version pinning.
+- Ability to combine many docker images, no need to create a catch-all image.
+- SSH-Agent integration.
+- GPG-Agent Integration (only in Linux)
+- JetBrains IDEs integration.